QCD Confinement

 Detail

 In Book IV (Part IV), the strong sector’s non-abelian self-interaction produces a vacuum structure where color charge corresponds to a boundary obstruction on .
 The tau-gap meta-theorem proves a spectral gap exists in the C-sector, and the C-sector instance yields the Yang-Mills mass gap (related Millennium Problem).
-Confinement follows: only colour-neutral combinations (hadrons) have resolvable ABCD addresses.
-Individual quarks correspond to addresses that cannot be resolved to a canonical normal form – they are “address-irresolvable” rather than “confined by a potential.”
+Confinement follows: only colour-neutral combinations (hadrons) have canonical ABCD addresses.
+Individual quarks correspond to addresses that cannot be reduced to a canonical normal form – they are “address-irresolvable” rather than “confined by a potential.”
 The structural framework is established and the tau-gap is proven, but the complete proof chain from tau-confinement to orthodox QCD confinement (in the lattice formulation) requires the Bridge Axiom translation.

 Result Statement